 Evangelism of the least evangelised areas of Scotland and then Ireland was the driving force of both the evangelistic endeavours and the training course for that ministry.
 Bold and audacious gospel adventures were blessed by God's Holy Spirit: the evidence being the transformed lives of many who became faithful disciples of Jesus Christ at that time.

 Substantial property was donated in 1912 to give a permanent home to what would become The Faith Mission Bible College.
-Then, exactly one hundred years after the formation of the Mission, the College moved, in 1986, to the spacious premises that it now occupies on the south side of the historic city of Edinburgh.
+Then, exactly one hundred years after the formation of the Mission, the College moved, in 1986, to the spacious premises that it now occupies on the south side of the historic city of Edinburgh. map

 Govan and Guthrie

-Govan, like Guthrie, shared his compassion for people.
-An incident from Guthrie’s life illustrates this.
+Govan, like Guthrie, had a compassion for people.
+An incident from Guthrie's life illustrates this.
 One day Guthrie was visiting a dying lady.
 On enquiry he discovered she was without peace and afraid of death.
 He read the Scripture to her, prayed with her and led her to Christ and then stayed with her until she died.
 Later he summed up the incident: “I met her in a state of grief, led her to a state of grace and left her in a state of glory.”

 Motivation and Mission